johnp0704/SEED25_johnFork/README.md

 ## automation
 Guide for the robots autonomy.
 Includes information on the script that runs on startup, and the script itself.
 ## drawings
-.png files of all the parts that were either 3D printed or machined for the robot
+.png files of all the parts that were either 3D printed or machined for the robot. does not contain a README because it is just pictures.
 ## schematics_and_drawings
 Similar to the above, including all the solidworks files for each assembly.
 Ask your mechanical engineer.
 Also includes the electrical wiring diagram.
 ## some_examples